Budgeting Together: Leading By Example

 Creating Educational Lessons

 You don’t only have to teach by example.
 You can use these opportunities to start important conversations about finances as well.
 For instance, taxes.
 You are self-employed — taxes work differently for you, especially in the UK.
 Once a teenager starts working a real job, they will have to deal with the responsibility of paying taxes.
-This could be a time to teach them about the different kind of tax write-offs they can take advantage of, different laws related to taxation that will affect them in current jobs, and what to look out for in the future.
+This could be a time to teach them about the different kind of tax write-offs they can take advantage of, different laws related to taxation that will affect them in current jobs, and budgeting for in the future.

 This is prime time to teach them about wage laws, types of banking accounts, credit, and other things about the financial world that directly affect them.